-For most of its existence, Experimental Aesthetics was a small research field lodged precariously between psychology, philosophical aesthetics, and art history – disciplines which were otherwise mostly separated and often hostile towards each other.
-Due to this interdisciplinary nature, Experimental Aesthetics, just as semiotics, had a difficult stance in the academic research community for most of its existence.
+During most of its existence, experimental aesthetics was a small research field lodged precariously between psychology, philosophical aesthetics, and art history – disciplines which were otherwise mostly separated and often hostile towards each other.
+Due to this interdisciplinary nature, experimental aesthetics, just as semiotics, had a difficult stance in the academic research community.
 It was advanced mainly by a few pioneering researchers such as Fechner, George Birkhoff (1933), and Hans J. Eysenck (1940).
 In the late 1960s, Daniel E. Berlyne revived the field after a phase of obscurity (Berlyne 1971; 1974) and dominated it for two decades.
 In the 1980s, new methods of computer-based statistical analysis were employed, and Colin Martindale emerged as an important figure (Martindale 1986; 1990).

 – Allesch, Christian G. (2006), Einführung in die psychologische Ästhetik.
 Wien: facultas.